emansih/FireflyMobile/README.md

 An unofficial Android client for [Firefly III](https://github.com/firefly-iii/firefly-iii), written in Kotlin.

 ### Disclaimer
 This software is using Firefly III APIs.
-It is under heavy development and should be considered alpha quality as it might work in unexpected ways.
+It is under heavy development and it might work in unexpected ways.
 In order to use this app, you must first [setup](https://firefly-iii.readthedocs.io/en/latest/installation/server.html) a [Firefly III](https://firefly-iii.org/) instance.

 Other alternative include [this software](https://github.com/mconway/firefly-app/) written by mconway using Ionic framework.

+### Authentication

+Check the [wiki page](https://github.com/emansih/FireflyMobile/wiki/Authentication) for more info

 ### Features